I-485: Adjustment of Status

 The check or money order must be payable to the U.S. Department of Homeland Security.
 No cash is accepted.
 Filing fees for this form gradually increase over time, so it is important to check the USCIS website for the proper filing fee.

-Biometric Services Appointment
+Biometric Services Appointment (for i485)

 After submitting your completed Form I-485 application and paying your filing and biometric services fees, you may have to appear for a biometric services appointment.
 This is a normal part of lawful permanent residence proceedings.
 The USCIS website explains the biometric services appointment in more detail: